mikeal200/MoodyBluez/README.md

 **Then**: I should be able to create a mood entry on the calendar.

+1.2

+**Given** User mood recording data is available
+**Given** User mood description recording data is available

+**When** I fill out the date with "aduhuibnudah:jiuoda", mood, and description, and cick submit

+**Then**: I should receive an error of unknown date data.

+### Requirement 101: Change Mood and mood description recording

+#### Scenario

+As a user I want the application be able to change the recording of my mood and my mood description during the day.

+#### Dependencies

+User mood data and description data are available and accessible.

+#### Assumptions

+User accesses to the mood recording and description during the day.

+### Example
+1.1

+**Given** User mood recording data is available
+**Given** User mood description recording data is available

+**When** I fill out the date, mood, and description, and cick submit;

+**Then**: I should be able to change the mood and mood description of the concrete date on the calendar.

+1.2

+**Given** User mood recording data is available
+**Given** User mood description recording data is available

+**When** I fill out the date with "aduhuibnudah:jiuoda", mood, and description, and cick submit

+**Then**: I should receive an error with unknown date data.

+### Requirement 102: View mood tendency

+#### Scenario

-2. As a user I want to see my mood tendency after a period of time of recording.
+As a user I want to see my mood tendency after a period of time of recording.
 So I can see the status of my mental health.

+#### Dependencies

+User mood data is available and accessible.

+#### Assumptions

+User accesses to the mood recording and mood tendency.

 ### Example

-**Given**: The application will be able to record and show users' mood tendency.

-**When**:
+1.1

+**Given** User mood recording data is available

-a.
-The user get into the calendar page from the dashboard;
+**When** I get into metrics page
-b. click on the metrics icon on the top left corner;

-**Then**: The user should be able to see the mood tendency.
+**Then**: I should be able to see the mood tendency.

+1.2

+**Given** User mood recording data is available
+**Given** There is no mood recording data for mood "Anger"

+**When** I get into metrics page, and click on "Anger" mood.

+**Then**: I should receive no data for the "Anger" mood tendency.

 ## Class Diagram